Choosing a Volunteer Abroad Organisation

 - Organisations claiming to be elephant sanctuaries; but where elephant riding, trekking, or performing takes place (for more on this, check out our Elephant Sanctuary blog)

-- Overseas schools claiming to be charitable organisations; but where middle-class children are charged for classes and international volunteers used as teachers rather than paid local staff, meaning the organisation pockets all tuition fees
+- Overseas schools claiming to be charitable organisations; but where middle-class children have to pay for classes and they are using international volunteers as teachers rather than paid local staff, meaning the organisation pockets all tuition fees

 - Animal care volunteering organisations where the volunteer experience is valued above the actual well-being of the animals.
 Such as a notorious sloth sanctuary in Costa Rica. (i.e. Is it really okay for you to be touching that particular animal?
 Has the animal’s health and safety been considered primarily, or are you getting to interact with it for your own amusement?)